 She now helps survivors recount their often traumatic experiences at day schools as they file claims.

 "I cry for them," said Mayo.
 "I empathize with the fact that so many people have carried the shame for so long, and this trauma for so long."

 Louise Mayo is the coordinator for the Mohawk Council of Kahnawake responsible for aiding former Indian day school students in completing their claim forms.
 (Daniel J. Rowe/CTV News)

-Kahnawake is one of the few Indigenous communities in Canada to have a coordinator to help former students file their complicated 15-page applications, which often bring up trauma from experiences that are decades old.
+Kahnawake is one of the few Indigenous communities in Canada with a coordinator to help former students file their complicated 15-page applications.
+The process often brings up trauma from experiences that are decades old.

-"There are as horrific stories as there are that were addressed and presented at the Indian residential schools," said Mayo.
+"There are as horrific stories as... were addressed and presented at the Indian residential schools," said Mayo.
 "Everything that happened in residential schools happened in day schools."

 Some Indian day schools were small schoolhouses in the farm areas of Kahnawake, while larger ones operated in the heart of the community.
 SOURCE: KOR cultural center

 Listening to former students' stories and helping them recount their trauma for their claims has been emotionally difficult for Mayo.

 She said just like residential school survivors, day school students suffered physical, emotional and sexual abuse, as teachers taught students English or French, made them recite the oath of allegiance and other non-Indigenous education, often while abusing students.